The following information is about Growing Pudina In Pots.

 - Mint leaves have good taste when used fresh, way placed in water mint leaves stay fresh for more than a day.

-- Mint leaves can be wrapped in the paper towel and can be stored in a plastic bag or airtight cover.
+- Mint leaves can be wrapped in a paper towel and can be stored in a plastic bag or airtight cover.
 Place the plastic bag in your refrigerator.

 Problems in Growing Pudina In Pots:

-If you are growing Pudina in Pots, you may suffers with some problems like:
+If you are growing Pudina in Pots, you may suffer from some problems like:

 - Overhead watering and wetting the foliage can cause fungal growth in the leaves.
 SO always water the mint plants only at the base.